oldlegmode/feed-app/README.md

 # feed-app

-Educational application for learning how to write REST api on nodejs
+Educational application for learning nodejs with express framework, REST and GRAPHQL api